 Website Provides MomMatching Home-Share Service for Single Moms

-2017 - - A pioneering nationwide organization, www.coabode.com offers a unique "mom-matching" service to provide single moms the opportunity to house share while pooling resources and finances with another single mom of their choosing.
-CoAbode was founded on the principle that two single moms raising children together can achieve more than on going it alone.
+2023 - - A pioneering nationwide service, www.coabode.com offers a unique "mom-matching" service to provide single moms the opportunity to house share while pooling resources and finances with another single mom of their choosing.
+CoAbode was founded on the principle that two single moms raising children together can achieve more than one going it alone.

 Founded by a single mom who knows the issues single mothers face firsthand.
 She describes the service as a source of real help for single moms where they need it the most, better living arrangements for their children and social support.
 "If the "It takes a village…" notion has any credence as I firmly believe it does then connecting single moms is the way to make it work," says Carmel.